shadeware1/shadeware1/README.md

 - **Fira** – Defensive tool to rapidly harden an OS.
 - **Tear** – IP netstat tracer & decryptor.

-...and a bunch of old ones I’m too lazy to find right now.
+...and a bunch of old ones I’m too lazy to find right now like a email service, a google docs like editor, a google sheets like editor, and an app that allows you to easily share stuff on the same Wi-Fi.

 All of these projects will get published to GitHub eventually or on my own website at least.
 Except for these ones: